-One thing I like about the screen shot at the top of this post is that the background includes the spectacular rock formation The Wall in its entirety, along the top of the photo.
+One thing I like about the screen shot is that the background includes the spectacular rock formation The Wall in its entirety, along the top of the photo.
 Potato Rock, which sat atop The Wall, can also be seen in these shots.
 In the full screen shot at the top, it's directly above the point where the wooden and stone sections of the cabin join, at the very top of the photo.
 The blurry shot below may help identify it.

 Potato Rock — detail shot from "Billy the Kid in Texas"

 The Wall was eventually destroyed — and with it, Potato Rock — to make way for condo development, and some of those condos now occupy the space where Gorge Cabin once stood.

 Here's a much clearer shot of Gorge Cabin from around the same time — early 1940s — courtesy of film historian Jerry England, whose impressive collection of vintage promotional stills is continuously providing better clarity on movie history than we might otherwise have available.
 Jerry has a nice entry on Gorge Cabin on his own blog, which you can see by clicking here.
 Jerry mentions that the origin of this shot is unknown, but he notes that it may be from the 1943 Columbia serial "Batman."
 (More about that below.)
 We know it's a production of the early 1940s, as that's the time period when the cabin was in place and included the smaller extension toward the left.

 Screen shot from the Columbia serial "Batman" (1943)